PacoTam20241029/COMP5521/Readme.md

 cd ~/workspace/frontend
 npm start

+if you show error, please check the folder of frontend that node_modules is not exist npm install

 ## Payment Integration
 ## connect to Hardhat Network
 1. At the workspace directory, run npx hardhat node.
 This starts a Hardhat network.